We’re extending the life of our power poles. This is part of our annual maintenance program. We’re:

 - carpenter ant infestation

-- inspect over 15,000 guy wires (cables that add stability to poles)
+- inspect guy wires (cables that add stability to poles)

-- inspect grounding at over 8,255 rural overhead transformers
+- testing the grounding of rural overhead transformers

 Minimizing the Impact to You